PROADI-TIAF/Fast-Analyzr-BE/README.md

 3. Fill all fields (no empty cells) and use the Save Batch File as TXT button to download the tab-delimited batch file.
 The file is downloaded as batch_file.txt — rename if needed.

 **Important note about experiment design**
 Each Batch file should correspond to a single amplicon and single sgRNA (i.e., the same a and g should be used across rows).
 If you have different amplicons or different guides, create separate Batch files.
+Additionally, the FASTQ files must be in the same analysis folder

 **Column definitions, required format and examples** The editor shows a header row and the following editable columns (order in the saved file is the same as the visible headers):